wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

 ...
    </pre>

+   <a target="_blank" href="https://www.youtube.com/watch?v=pGfSITzcTQ0&t=17m25s">VIDEO</a>: Alternately, specify parameters:

+   <pre><strong>boundary dev \
+   -api-listen-address=0.0.0.0 \
+   -cluster-listen-address=0.0.0.0 \
+   -proxy-listen-address=0.0.0.0 \
+   -worker-public-address=192.168.1.80
+   </strong></pre>

+   Noticed that Generated are the Admin Login Name: "admin" and (insecure) Admin Password: "password", which the GUI requests manually.

 1. Create a new Terminal window if you want to make any more CLI commands.

    ### BOUNDARY_ADDR URL with port

-1. Notice in the output above the <strong>Listener</strong> IP address, which defines the Boundary Controller URL address, with its standard port:
+2. Notice in the output above the <strong>Listener</strong> IP address, which defines the Boundary Controller URL address, with its standard port:

    <pre>export BOUNDARY_ADDR="https://127.0.0.1:9200"</pre>